 - Someone who is capable of looking beyond the project in hand and identifying possible new opportunities for the client, but in a thoughtful and non-aggressive manner.
 After all, there is no point in annoying everyone by giving them a long list of things that you think could be improved!
 Incidentally, if handled correctly, these opportunities may lead to more work for you.

 Do you handle change well?
-If you do, you are more suited to contracting than over 70% of the population.
+If you do, you are better suited to contracting than over 70% of the population.
 Most people get stressed and come out in a cold sweat at the mere mention of the word, but an experienced contractor will be able to make the change in his or her stride.
 In fact, it is wise to actively seek environments where change is a constant, as this is often the place where work opportunities will be found.

 Do your research by visiting job boards and recruitment sites.
 Find out what jobs are on offer and the typical rates of pay.
 Whether you’re an IT programmer, a marketing guru or a geo-structural engineer, you need to find out if your particular skills are in demand.

-7) Choosing the right accountant
+Choosing the best contractor accountant

-Well we had to include this one, didn’t we?!
 Running your own limited company is probably one of the most fulfilling commercial activities you can undertake, but you must have an accountant that supports you and understands your world.
 Missing a tax deadline, not paying the right amount of tax or mismanaging your tax affairs could leave you having to pay penalties and back taxes, or even make you more likely to receive a tax investigation.

 Although regular SME accountants do have the necessary qualifications, there is a world of difference between providing accountancy services to a local builder and supporting the specific needs of a contractor.
 You need a specialist accountancy firm that has years of experience in managing contractors and freelancers, and one that will support you with the financial administration duties that are necessary when you run your own limited company.
 One like SJD Accountancy – and this is why: